BrianEstrada/PokeScanner/README.md

 # Feature Requests
 - Blacklist/Whitelist Pokemon
-- Adjust Radius
+- Adjustable Radius
-- Change Expiration time to S/M/H
+- Add timers to pokemons
+- Add a service
+- Notification when pokemons are in the area
+- List pokemon in the area
+- Add Gyms
+- Add Pokestops